DevoInc/python-utils/docs/faker/syslog.md

 This generator does not need the tag, since you add it in the headers

     <14>Jan  1 00:00:00 MacBook-Pro-de-X.local my.app.devo_sender.test: my data

+### CLI Usage

+You can use this generator with the option `--raw_mode`

+    devo-faker --template "~/python-utils/examples/simple_syslog_template.jinja2" --config "config.yaml" --raw_mode

+config.yaml:

+    faker:
+      probability: 80
+      frequency: (2,5)
+    sender:
+      *devo-sdk configuration

+You have more info, flags and options in [Terminal/Shell CLI usage](shellcli.md)